Viktor Ajbek

-Viktor Ajbek (9 September 1920 in Vukovar – 3 February 1993 in Zagreb) was a Croatian footballer who played international football for the Croatian national team.
+Viktor Ajbek (9 September 1920 in Vukovar – 3 February 1993 in Zagreb) was a Croatian footballer who played international football for the Croatia national team.

 Club career

 He started playing with the youth side of Vukovar's NK Sloga before moving to top-flight club Concordia Zagreb.
 He was champion of Croatia with Concordia in 1942.

 International career

-He made his debut for Croatia in an October 1942 friendly match against Greece, it remained his sole international match.
+With the establishment of the Independent State of Croatia and its respective national team, Ajbek played once for that Croatian team in an October 1942 friendly match against Greece.